 For defining a path of ecological economics that integrates the key elements of ethics, quality of life, environment and community.

-Herman Daly is an economist from the USA.
-He has made significant contributions to increase the understanding of the relationship between economy, ecology and ethics.
-Daly is the author of many books and has published over 100 articles in scholarly journals and magazines.
+Herman Daly (1938-2022) was an economist from the USA, who made significant contributions to increase the understanding of the relationship between economy, ecology and ethics.
+Daly was the author of many books and has published over 100 articles in scholarly journals and magazines.

 In 1989, Daly was one of the key figures when the International Society for Ecological Economics (ISEE) was founded.
 ISEE is a leading forum linking economists and ecologists, as well as academics and activists.
-Today, Daly is a professor emeritus at the University of Maryland School of Public Policy.
+Up to his death on October 28, 2022, Daly was a professor emeritus at the University of Maryland School of Public Policy.

 Herman Daly graduated from Vanderbilt University in 1967, became an Associate Professor at Louisiana State University (LSU) in 1968 and a full professor there in 1973.
 In 1976 he was a recipient of the university's Distinguished Research Master Award.
 He was an Alumni Professor of Economics at LSU from 1983 to 1988.